 any more (except for the purpose of a genuine scheme of solvent amalgamation or reconstruction), becomes en desastre,or bankrupt or enters any form of insolvency that is broadly equivalent to desastre, bankruptcy or liquidation.

 6.12 However, if the other,

 (a) (being a natural person) dies; or

-(d) In that event no right to any refund of monies paid shall exist except that where the other party to this contract is a natural person, and dies, then we will (upon written request by anyone shown to be the lawful heirs, executors, administrators, personal representative or other successor-in-law of the deceased) assign the benefit of this contract to them (including any credit balances), provided we receive such a request within 12 months of that person s death.
+In that event no right to any refund of any monies paid shall exist except that where the other party to this contract is a natural person, and dies, then we will (upon written request by anyone shown to be the lawful heirs, executors, administrators, personal representative or other successor-in-law of the deceased) assign the benefit of this contract to them (including any top-up credits on the account, provided we receive such a request within 12 months of that person's death.